reuschi/smart-photo-frame/README.md

 ## Introduction

 This is a Smart Photo Frame to show a slideshow of pictures that were sent via email or via a Telegram Bot.
-To run it completely, you need to create your own Bot token at @BotFather.
+To run it completely, you need to create your own Bot token at *@BotFather*.
 Within your mailbox a folder named "Smart Photo Frame" should be present where all new photos for the frame will be automatically moved to.

 ## Recommended hard and software